Key Texts in Modern and Contemporary Philosophy

 Course syllabus

-The class shall be devoted to the examination of a key work in the history of modern philosophy, Immanuel Kant's "Critique of Pure Reason" (1781, 1787), and, more precisely, the "Transcendental Dialectic".
+The class shall be devoted to the examination of a key work in the history of modern philosophy, Immanuel Kant's "Critique of Pure Reason" (1781, 1787), of which we will read parts of the main sections (especially "Transcendental Aesthetic", "Analytic", and "Dialectic").
 After presenting the philosophical context of the work, its connections with Kant's previous works and its aims, the class shall focus on a close reading of the text.

 Prerequisites for admission